-- 4.28 No significant effects were identified in relation to this SA objective. - 4.29 No effects (0) were identified in relation to retail provision for the majority of allocated residential and employment sites as they generally would lead to no increase or loss of retail.
-BRAW 751 is identified as having an uncertain (?) effect because it is not clear whether existing retail provision would be lost or not. - 4.30 Considering proximity to existing shops and services, mainly minor positive (+) effects were identified, reflecting the fact that allocated residential sites within or directly adjacent to the Main Towns (Braintree, Bocking and Great Notley; Witham; Halstead) were generally within 800m (walking distance) of a primary shopping area or Local Centre with site options elsewhere generally within 8km (driving distance) of a Local Centre boundary.
-Minor negative effects (-) are identified for BOS 35 and Group J (Residential), reflecting longer travel distances to shops and services.
+- 4.27 No significant effects were identified in relation to this SA objective. - 4.28 No effects (0) were identified in relation to retail provision for the majority of allocated residential and employment sites as they generally would lead to no increase or loss of retail.
+BRAW 751 is identified as having an uncertain (?) effect because it is not clear whether existing retail provision would be lost or not. - 4.29 Considering proximity to existing shops and services, mainly minor positive (+) effects were identified in relation to shops and services, reflecting the fact that allocated residential sites within or directly adjacent to the Main Towns (Braintree, Bocking and Great Notley; Witham; Halstead) were generally within 800m (walking distance) of a primary shopping area or Local Centre with site options elsewhere generally within 8km (driving distance) of a Local Centre boundary.
+Minor negative effects (-) were identified for BOS 35, Group J (residential) and FINC 708, reflecting longer travel distances to shops and services.
 The allocated employment sites were not assessed in relation to proximity to existing shops and services.

-4.31 No significant effects were identified in relation to this SA objective.

-- 4.32 No effects (0) were identified in relation to retail provision for the reasonable alternative residential and employment sites as they generally would lead to no increase or loss of retail. - 4.33 Considering proximity to existing shops and services, minor positive (+) effects were identified, reflecting the fact that reasonable alternative residential sites within or directly adjacent to the Main Towns (Braintree, Bocking and Great Notley; Witham; Halstead) were generally within 800m (walking distance) of a primary shopping area or Local Centre with reasonable alternative site options elsewhere generally within 8 km (driving distance) of a Local Centre boundary.
+- 4.30 No significant effects were identified in relation to this SA objective. - 4.31 No effects (0) were identified in relation to retail provision for the reasonable alternative residential and employment sites as they generally would lead to no increase or loss of retail. - 4.32 Considering proximity to existing shops and services, minor positive (+) effects were identified, reflecting the fact that reasonable alternative residential sites within or directly adjacent to the Main Towns (Braintree, Bocking and Great Notley; Witham; Halstead) were generally within 800m (walking distance) of a primary shopping area or Local Centre with reasonable alternative site options elsewhere generally within 8 km (driving distance) of a Local Centre boundary.
 The reasonable alternative employment site was not assessed in relation to proximity to existing shops and services.